uhh-cms/sync/README.md

     table with specific *variables* per event.
 When *variables* is *None*, all variables defined in the configuration are used.
 In case of multiple events, a prompt allows to either stop or continue the comparison when *interactive* is *True*.

+compare_event(dataset: str, event: int | None = None, variables: str | None = None, interactive: bool = True) -> None
+    Compares *variables* of an *event* given by its id in a specific *dataset*.
+When *variables* is None*, the variables defined in the configuration are used.
+When *event* is *None*, all events in that dataset compared.
+In case of multiple events, a prompt allows to either stop or continue the comparison when *interactive* is *True*.

+compare_variable(dataset: str, variable: str, group1: str, group2: str, epsilon: float = 1e-05) -> None
+    Compares a *variable* in a specific *dataset* between *group1* and *group2* and prints a table showing variable values in differing events, i.e., in events where the relative difference exceeds *epsilon*.

 compare_yields(dataset: str, group1: str, group2: str) -> None
     Compares the yields in a specific *dataset* between *group1* and *group2*, subdivided into